 By the end of the course, students should be able to identify, analyze, and justify or criticize the aesthetic, communicative, cognitive and socially-transformative consequences attributed to or associated with the acquisition of literacy.
 They should know something of its history and be aware of the range of definitions traditionally currently given to literacy.
 They should have some understanding of the distinctive contributions of conceptual study and empirical research into literacy, and understand both the capacities and limitations of each of these approaches to literacy, research and practice.

 REQUIREMENTS

-Grades are based upon three components:
+Grades are based upon three components: (alternative means of evaluation negotiable)

-1. A book review of one of the supplementary texts .30%
+- 1. A book review of one of the supplementary texts 30%

-2. Mid-term Exam .30%
+- 2. Mid-term Exam 30%

-Final Exam 4 0%
+- 3. Final Exam 40%